-FUll information on our new College website - www.artemis.college - FREE full time performing arts course for ages 16-19.
-In association with a mjaor London performing arts college, Artemis will deliver Btec and U.A.L Level 2 & 3 Performing and Production Arts qualifications (equivilent to 3 A Levels at Level 3).
+FUll information and to apply is on our new College website - www.artemis.college - FREE full time performing arts course for ages 16-19.
+In association with a mjaor London performing arts college, Artemis delivers Btec and Level 2 & 3 Performing and Production Arts qualifications (equivilent to 3 A Levels at Level 3).
 Very capable students will also take Trinity & RSL performance exams - leading to additional UCAS points.

 Credit cards & childcare vouchers accepted.

 We are now taking names for a maximum of 30 places (level 2 and Level 3) for our new FULL TIME course (1 year, 2 year and Gap year).

 Entry onto both levels is by audition and interview (with one to one auditions for Level 3).
 Apply at www.artemis.college please!

 This course is fully funded, and accredited - we are working in partnership with a large London performing arts school - more info on our dedicated website www.artemis.college!

 The full time course is spread over the week, allowing students time to work part time around class if they wish.
 School terms are 12 weeks long, and there are three each year.